 One of the many, many perks of living in Florida is that you’re close to all sorts of entertainment options.
 And no other place in Florida packs it all in like the Orlando area.
-But it’s not all about Disney.
-There are lots of theme park options that are a little more affordable.
+There are lots of theme park options that are family-friendly and affordable.

 Obviously I’m going to start with money.
 That’s kinda my thing. 😉 A basic one day pass to LegoLand Florida (including access to the water park) is $93 for kids and $99 for adults.
 You’ll save $20 if you want to go bare bones and only visit the park and not the water park.